 Starting Strong: Organization Tips for New Online Learning Coaches

-If you’re becoming a full-time Learning Coach for the first time this school year, you may take a look at your child’s curriculum, texts, workbooks, school supplies, and other learning materials and wonder how you’ll manage it all.
-While those first few months of online school can be challenging, particularly with multiple children, learning a few tried-and-true organization strategies used by other families can help you have a successful start.
-Here are some pointers to help you keep children’s education on track—and their clutter under control—as you embark on this rewarding new learning path.
+If your student is starting K–12 online school full time and you’re becoming a Learning Coach for the first time, you may take a look at your child’s curriculum, texts, school supplies, and other learning materials and wonder how you’ll manage it all.
+While the first few months of online school can be challenging, particularly with multiple children, learning a few tried-and-true organization strategies used by other families can help you have a successful start.
+Here are some pointers to help you keep children’s education on track—and their clutter under control—as you embark on this rewarding new learning path:

 Sort by subject.

-Many families find it helpful to separate learning materials by child, and then sort each child’s materials by subject.
+Many families find it helpful to separate online school learning materials by student, and then sort each student’s materials by subject.
 To keep it all organized, each child will need a labeled container for each school subject.
 Depending on the size of your home classroom or storage area, you could use “dollar store” bins, milk crates, tote bags, or magazine filing boxes to separate the subjects.
-Some families recommend purchasing a multi-drawer scrapbooking organizer for each kid.
-One with a removable drawer for each course will work best.

-Many Learning Coaches advise taking an hour or two each weekend to get prepared for lessons scheduled for the coming week.
-This sneak peek gives you the opportunity to print out assignments, make note of deadlines and assessments, purchase any needed supplies, and adjust your children’s schedule for more time-consuming projects.
-Looking at the entire week also enables you to see the big picture as you guide your child’s learning.
+Many Learning Coaches advise taking an hour or two each weekend to get prepared for virtual school lessons scheduled for the coming week.
+This sneak peek gives you the opportunity to print out assignments, make note of deadlines and assessments (such as tests and quizzes), purchase any needed supplies, and adjust your children’s schedule for more time-consuming projects.

 Divide and conquer—by day!

-To keep everyone moving in the right direction, many experienced Learning Coaches give each child a list of his or her assignments, appointments, and responsibilities each day.
+To keep everyone moving in the right direction, many experienced Learning Coaches give each child a daily list of his or her online school assignments, plus any appointments and responsibilities.
 Some create a form to fill out; others use a special notebook or binder for each student’s assignments.
 Some Learning Coaches take an additional step by placing the assignment sheet in a folder along with the printed worksheets and study questions.

 - If your student works better with less frequent interruptions, try planning in larger blocks of time.
 For example, you might want to pencil in science only twice a week—two longer sessions in which your child works through several lessons.